Lavender Garden Cameron Highlands

 Where Is Lavender Garden?

-Lavender Garden (also known as Cameron Lavender) is along the main road right between the two villages of Tringkap and Kuala Terla.
+You can find this park along the main road right between the two villages of Tringkap and Kuala Terla.
 It is 9 km from Brinchang town.

 Front Of Lavender Farm In Cameron Highlands